N2 END TO END

 DAY 3 - TONDELA TO PEDROGAO PEQUENO - 132 KM, CLIMBING AROUND 2,100 METRES

-We have a flat start to the day as we ride past olive plantations, and you’ll see the cork trees with their bark stripped off, along the side of the road just about everywhere.
-It’s definitely what could be described as an “undulating” day, but we do gradually climb gently.
-Early on we pass the beautiful lake formed by the Montargil Dam, and then we continue on to Mora, where we’ll probably stop for coffee.
+After our long day yesterday, we thought we’d give you an easier day.
+We leave the hotel and continue to follow the lake, before bearing left to cross the Montargil dam.
 The terrain for the rest of the day is fairly flat, as we ride alongside endless fields, interspersed with small towns for about 60km.
-We pass through Montemor o Novo with its narrow cobbled streets, and ruined castle on a hill overlooking the town, and then we decided you might like a little diversion.
+We stop for coffee in Ciborro and have our photos taken at the 500km route marker.
+We usually stop for lunch at Montemor o Novo with its narrow cobbled streets, and ruined castle on a hill overlooking the town, but then we decided you might like a little diversion.
 The choice was more fields for another 30km to a hotel in the middle of nowhere, or a short diversion to the roman city of Evora with its aquaduct, roman temple, and other historic buildings, so we decided to give you a little cultural treat and turn left, off the official route for a bit.
 You’ll arrive in Evora in plenty of time to explore the city, or perhaps have a beer and relax before dinner.

 DAY 6 - EVORA TO CASTRO VERDE - 121 KM, CLIMBING AROUND 1,000 METRES